Duckweed Pond Surface Coverage: Identification, Causes & Control Plus Ready Scout Solutions

 - Inspect and maintain septic systems, especially on properties built before 2000, to prevent nutrient seepage into nearby ponds

-- Install or widen vegetative buffer strips using native grasses, sedges, and shrubs to filter runoff from driveways, roofs, and barnyards
+- Install or widen vegetative buffer strips using native grasses, sedges, shrubs, and other native plants to filter runoff from driveways, roofs, and barnyards

 - Use swales or simple berms to divert barnyard or feedlot runoff away from ponds where feasible